ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 ============================

 The SRW requires input files to run.
 These include static datasets, initial and boundary condition files, and model configuration files.
 On Level 1 and 2 systems, the data required to run SRW tests are already available.
 For Level 3 and 4 systems, the data must be added.
-Detailed instructions on how to add the data can be found in the :numref:`Section %s Downloading and Staging Input Data <DownloadingStagingInput>`. :numref:`Sections %s <Input>` and :numref:`%s <OutputFiles>` contain useful background information on the input and output files used in the SRW.
+Detailed instructions on how to add the data can be found in the :numref:`Section %s <DownloadingStagingInput>`. :numref:`Sections %s <Input>` and :numref:`%s <OutputFiles>` contain useful background information on the input and output files used in the SRW.

 .. _GenerateForecastC:

 Generate the Forecast Experiment
 =================================
-Generating the forecast experiment requires three steps:
+To generate the forecast experiment, users must:

-* :ref:`Set experiment parameters <SetUpConfigFileC>`
+#. :ref:`Set experiment parameters <SetUpConfigFileC>`
-* :ref:`Set Python and other environment parameters <SetUpPythonEnvC>`
+#. :ref:`Set Python and other environment parameters <SetUpPythonEnvC>`
-* :ref:`Run a script to generate the experiment workflow <GenerateWorkflowC>`
+#. :ref:`Run a script to generate the experiment workflow <GenerateWorkflowC>`

 The first two steps depend on the platform being used and are described here for each Level 1 platform.
 Users will need to adjust the instructions to their machine if they are working on a Level 2-4 platform.